PM (radio program)

 PM is one of the Australian Broadcasting Corporation's flagship current affairs radio programs.
 It is also one of Australia's longest-running productions, having been first aired on 7 July 1969.
 It is the sister program to AM.

-As of September 2022, it is hosted by David Lipson and broadcast on Radio National and ABC Local Radio.
+As of 2025 it is hosted by Samantha Donovan and broadcast on both Radio National and ABC Local Radio.

 History and timeslots

 PM was first broadcast in 1969 for what were then ABC Radio 1 and Radio 3 (now ABC Local Radio).
-Launched on 7 July 1969, two years after its sister programme AM, with both names created by ABC General Manager Talbot Duckmanton.
+Launched on 7 July 1969, two years after its sister program AM, with both names created by ABC general manager Talbot Duckmanton.

-It aired every weekday at 6:10 pm (after the 6:00 pm news bulletin), becoming a popular afternoon radio current affairs programme.
+It originally aired every weekday at 6:10 pm (after the 6:00 pm news bulletin), becoming a popular afternoon radio current affairs program.
 PM was later introduced to ABC Radio 2 (now ABC Radio National) with a new early edition at 5:10 pm after the 5:00 pm news.
-PM was originally 25 minutes long before expansion to 50 minutes in 1987.
-In 2018 it reduced to a half-hour format, which matched AM.
+PM was originally 20 minutes long before expansion to 50 minutes in 1987.
+In 2018 it reduced to a 25 minute format, which matched AM.